How to qualify for the TVA Bass Championship

 No contestant weighing in a fish will receive less than 51pts.
 All anglers not weighing in a fish will receive 50 show points.

-In order to qualify, and fish in The TVA Bass Championship you must have accumulated a minimum of 350 points, and fished a minimum of five (5) tournaments.
+In order to qualify, and fish in The TVA Bass Championship you must have accumulated a minimum of 300 points, fished at least one traveling tournament, and have fished a minimum of five (5) tournaments.

 Angler of the year plaques will be awarded to the Top-10 anglers in the point standings, and the 1st place angler in the point standings after nine qualifiying ( 9 ) tournaments will win the Angler of the Year title and plaque.